FRCteam3952/FRC2022/README.md

 # Troy frc 2021-22 season robot code

-## haha todo list so we can do stuff
-todo          |<---------------------------------->|    who doing it

-fix constants

-make global limelight

-## also here's the important future info that we're gonna remove from the default code comments. make sure to check this
+## Here's the important future info that we're gonna remove from the default code comments.
+Make sure to check this

 ### Subsystems:
 periodic() -- Is run once per scheduler run.
 Basically execute() but for subsystems